HenrikBechmann/react-infinite-grid-scroller/README.md

       cellHeight = { cellHeight }
       cellWidth = { cellWidth }
       startingListRange = { [lowindex, highindex] } // this constitutes the virtual list
-      getItem = { getItem } // a function called by RIGS to obtain a specified user component by index number />
+      getItemPack = { getItemPack } // a function called by RIGS to obtain a specified user component by index number />
 </div>
 ```